Strontium: Occurrence

 In groundwater strontium behaves chemically much like calcium.
 At intermediate to acidic pH Sr2+ is the dominant strontium species.
 In the presence of calcium ions, strontium commonly forms coprecipitates with calcium minerals such as calcite and anhydrite at an increased pH.
 At intermediate to acidic pH, dissolved strontium is bound to soil particles by cation exchange.

 The mean strontium content of ocean water is 8 mg/L. At a concentration between 82 and 90 μmol/L of strontium, the concentration is considerably lower than the calcium concentration, which is normally between 9.6 and 11.6 mmol/L. It is nevertheless much higher than that of barium, 13 μg/L.

 Production

-The three major producers of strontium as celestine as of 2015 are China (150,000 t), Spain (90,000 t), and Mexico (70,000 t); Argentina (10,000 t) and Morocco (2,500 t) are smaller producers.
+The major producers of strontium as celestine as of January 2024 are Spain (200,000 t), Iran (200,000 t), China (80,000 t), Mexico (35,000 t); and Argentina (700 t).
 Although strontium deposits occur widely in the United States, they have not been mined since 1959.

-A large proportion of mined celestine (SrSO4) is converted to the carbonate by two processes.
+A large proportion of mined celestine is converted to the carbonate by two processes.
 Either the celestine is directly leached with sodium carbonate solution or the celestine is roasted with coal to form the sulfide.
 The second stage produces a dark-coloured material containing mostly strontium sulfide.
 This so-called "black ash" is dissolved in water and filtered.
 Strontium carbonate is precipitated from the strontium sulfide solution by introduction of carbon dioxide.
 The sulfate is reduced to the sulfide by the carbothermic reduction: